Aretha Franklin: Genuine as Queen of Soul

 Jazz Festival USA

-A few jazz aficionados fail to see her as the main attraction at jazz festivals.
+A few jazz fans fail to see her as the main attraction at jazz festivals.
 Nevermore wrong, Aretha Franklin is a talented jazz singer and performed jazz renditions throughout her career.
-In the following video in 2015, she brings jazz night to the White House.
+She even performed at the White House for jazz night.

 "Being a singer is a natural gift.
 It means I'm using to the highest degree possible the gift that God gave me to use.
 I'm happy with that."— Aretha Franklin